godotengine/godot-docs/tutorials/asset_pipeline/exporting_for_uwp.rst

 installed as a Windows App or submited to the Windows Store.
 Exporting packages also works from any platform, not only on Windows.

-However, if you want to install an run the app, you need to sign it with a trusted signature.
+However, if you want to install and run the app, you need to sign it with a trusted signature.
 Currently, Godot supports no signing of packages and you need to use externals to tools to do so.